mbojan/netseg/README.md

 ## Example

-To illustrate, consider the network below which comes from White (1975)
+To illustrate, consider the network below which comes from Freeman (1978) who took it from White (1975)

 ``` r
 library(netseg)